 - Once the wooden beehive frame has been in the boiler for 2 minutes, lift it out and shake excess wax and water back into the boiler.
 You should then place it in a place it can dry quickly.
 Wooden frames do not generally get distorted after this treatment.

 For every 100 wooden frames that you clean using this boiling method, you are sure to harvest up to a kilo of beeswax.

 Plastic beehive frames are durable and can be used for very long periods of time.
 They do not get damaged easily and have fewer maintenance requirements when compared to wooden frames.
 Beekeepers using plastic frames should know how to clean them so as to get the best life and performance.
 This cleaning is done periodically to remove excess wax, propolis and to ensure proper hive hygiene.
 One of the benefits of cleaning frames in the beehive is the control of pests, parasites and diseases.
 By cleaning your plastic frames, you give your honey bee colony better chances of survival.
 It also allows you to harvest bees wax.

 Cleaning plastic beehive frames is done in three major ways:

 Method 1 – A Warm Place with Wax Moths

 - After the wax moths have eaten the wax from the frames, remove the sticky webbing they leave behind on the plastic beehive frames and wash them with water.
-You may add some small amount of caustic soda or washing soda to the water you use.
+You may add some small amount of washing soda to the water you use.